-- King Midas (the same one with the golden touch) made a bad call on a divine music contest and the gods cursed him with donkey's ears as punishment.
+- King Midas (the same one with the golden touch) chose Pan over Apollo in a music contest and was cursed with donkey ears by the sore loser.
 He hid it by making tall caps a fashion statement, but his Chatty Hairdresser knew the truth...

 - Razputin, the hero of Psychonauts, wears an aviator's cap and goggles throughout the entire game, until the denouement, where he is made an official Psychonaut.
 He gains a sweater and loses the aviator cap - and the hair revealed by this fashion change looks like it's in desperate need of combing.

 - Dogen Boole wears a special tinfoil hat to prevent him from accidentally exploding people's heads.
 "Please keep your hat on" indeed.